✓ Copied!

 Scikit-learn Estimator API

 Every model in scikit-learn follows the same abstract interface: fit(), predict(), score().
-This is why pipelines, cross-validation, and grid search work uniformly with any estimator — from a simple LinearRegression to a complex GradientBoostingClassifier.
+This is why pipelines and grid search work uniformly.

 🔄